-The company traveled west by train to San Francisco.
+The company traveled west by train to San Francisco with tanks assigned to the 194th Tank Battalion went west with the company.
 Arriving there, they were taken by the ferry, the U.S.A.T.
 General Frank M. Coxe, to Angel Island in San Francisco Bay.
 At Ft.
 McDowell, they were given physicals and inoculated.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

 On Monday, September 8, 1941, the company was boarded onto the S.S.
 President Calvin Coolidge and the ship sailed at 9:00 P.M. for Honolulu, Hawaii.
 It arrived there on September 13 at 7:00 A.M.
 The soldiers were allowed to go ashore but had to be on the ship before it sailed at 5:00 P.M.

-In late November 1941, the 192nd joined the 17th Ordnance and the 194th Tank Battalion in the Philippines and formed the 1st Provisional Tank Group.
+In late November 1941, the 192nd Tank Battalion joined 17th Ordnance and the 194th Tank Battalion in the Philippines and formed the 1st Provisional Tank Group.
 After the 192nd’s arrival, the tank group prepared itself for maneuvers.

-The morning of December 8, the soldiers were told to pick up everything and move to an area away from the airfield that had cover for protection.
+While at breakfast, the company’s officers heard of the Japanese attack on Pearl Harbor on December 8.
+The soldiers were told to pick up everything and move to an area away from the airfield that had cover for protection.
 They were later ordered to return to the airfield.
 Around lunchtime, Ted and the other members of the company were eating lunch when they saw planes approaching the airfield.
 Being about three miles from the airfield meant that Ted and the other men watched as the Japanese bombs and strafed.

 The company remained at the airfield and the men lived through several more attacks.
 Ten days after the attack the company left the airfield and moved north with the two tank battalions.

 On December 22, 1941, a platoon of B Company, 192nd Tanks engaged Japanese tanks near Lingayen Gulf.
 Four tanks were lost, and the tank crew of the lead tank was captured.
-One of the worst jobs Ted had to do was to remove the body of PFC Henry Deckert a machine gunner on the surviving tank.
-During the engagement with the Japanese, a shell hit the bow gun port.
-The concussion from the shell entered the tank blowing off Deckert’s head.
+One of the worst jobs Ted had to do was to remove the head and body of PFC Henry Deckert, the machine gunner, on the surviving tank.
+During the engagement with the Japanese, a shell hit the bow gun port and the concussion from the shell entered the tank blowing off Deckert’s head.
 Ted remembered that the surviving tank crew members and the floor of the tank were covered in blood.

 As the Filipino and American forces withdrew into the Bataan peninsula, Ted recalled that he had to blow up 55 fifty-gallon drums of aviation fuel that the tanks so desperately needed.
 He did this so that the fuel would not fall into Japanese hands.
 During this withdrawal, the company was bombed and strafed resulting in the deaths of two members of the company when the truck was hit by enemy fire and exploded.